ushelp/DataTable/readme.txt

 DataTable.reload ("tableId"); / / cancel the sorting effect , refresh the table , reload the data

 10, the number of setting the default page
 Use row paging parameters in the initialization parameter can specify the number of the default paging.
-If you do not set this parameter, the value of the property will be used DataTable.DEFAULT_ROW default value of 5. row attribute colleagues to support the use of HTML enhancements:
+If you do not set this parameter, the value of the property will be used DataTable.DEFAULT_ROW default value of 5(Can be modified). row attribute colleagues to support the use of HTML enhancements:

 <div class="panelBar" style="width: 760px;" size="5,10,30,50" row="10">